Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 **[What is the TV tax? ➞](/guides/gez-rundfunkbeitrag)**

 You should get [liability insurance](/glossary/Haftpflichtversicherung) for your new apartment.
-It's not required, but it is a *really* good idea.
+After health insurance, it's the second most important insurance.
 Most Germans have it.

 **[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**